-Try evergreen English ivy topiaries for a classic look that thrives indoors or out.
+Try evergreen English ivy and myrtle topiary trees for a classic look that thrives in cold weather seasons.

 Stagger sizes.
 Elevate simple globes by planting in classic cast-iron urns with pedestal bases.

-The Display: Fill the void once occupied by holiday decor with this quick fix from your garden center.
-English ivy topiaries that are
+Fill the void once occupied by holiday decor with this quick fix from your garden center.
+English ivy topiaries that are pretrained

-pretrained on metal forms, like the lollipop and globe shapes above, take up little space but add big flair.
-To display, line
+on metal forms, like the lollipop and globe shapes above, take up little space but add big flair.

 Most topiaries at garden centers are created from English ivy (Hedera helix), but if you would like to make your own, start with an angel vine (Muehlenbeckia complexa).
 It does well in bright-to-low light, indoor warmth, and slightly moist soil.
 Plant a 4-inch pot of angel vine in a premoistened

 soilless potting mix, such as Miracle-Gro Potting Mix.
 Insert your topiary frame on top of the plant.
 Wrap the plant around

 the frame to train it, snipping away the excess.
 If aphids become a problem, spray with Safer Brand Insect Killing Soap.

 Note: The container shown is from Napa Home & Garden and available from Collier's Nursery; 205/822-3133.
 Look for topiary frames at your local garden center or online at topiaryinc.com.